 Bruce McCall Endowed Memorial Scholarship for Paralegal Studies

-The Bruce McCall Endowed Memorial Scholarship for Paralegal Studies was established to assist students enrolled in the USA Special Courses Paralegal Studies Certificate Program.
-This annually awarded scholarship is an excellent opportunity for students demonstrating high academic achievement in this program to receive financial assistance toward completing program course work.
+The Bruce McCall Endowed Memorial Scholarship for Paralegal Studies was established to assist students entering or enrolled in the USA Special Courses Paralegal Studies Certificate Program.
+This annually awarded scholarship is an excellent opportunity for students demonstrating high academic achievement to receive financial assistance toward completing program course work.

 Taylor-Martino Endowed Scholarship for Paralegal Studies

 The Taylor-Martino Endowed Scholarship in Paralegal Studies has been created through a generous contribution of the legal firm Taylor Martino.
-This scholarship will be awarded to students from Mobile and surrounding counties who demonstrate high academic achievement in previous coursework and an interest in the Paralegal Studies Certificate Program.
-Only students entering the Paralegal Studies Certificate Program may apply for this scholarship and are required to apply to the certificate program before submitting the scholarship application.
+This scholarship will be awarded to students from Mobile and surrounding counties who demonstrate high academic achievement in previous coursework in the Paralegal Studies Certificate Program.
+Only students currently enrolled in the Paralegal Studies Certificate Program may apply for this scholarship.

-To apply, send completed application form and the $40 non-refundable application fee.
+To apply, send completed application form and the $40 non-refundable certificate fee.